 JGSWS meets on the second Monday of each month, from September through June.
 Doors open at 6:30 PM unless noted otherwise.
 Our meeting location, since September 2013, is the LDS Factoria Building, 4200 124th Ave SE, Bellevue, WA 98006 (in Factoria, just off I-90 and I-405).
 Occasional meetings will be held at the JCC on Mercer Island.
 Admission is free.

 at the LDS Factoria Building

 - Presentation starts at 7:00 PM

-Come early to use the Family History Library, free databases, and our extensive JGSWS library!
+Come early to use the Family History Library computers and databases, as well as our extensive JGSWS library!

 ABOUT OUR PROGRAM